HarlausButtercake/maxDiff_Design/README.md

-All NECESSARY FILES CAN BE FOUND IN /TRIMMED
+All important files can be found in /TRIMMED